 Executives should not limit their coaching interactions to quarterly Six-Question sessions.
 At the end of each session executives should say, "I am going to take the responsibility to make sure that I have a dialogue with you at least once each quarter.
 I am going to take the responsibility to cover what I think is most important and to get your suggestions on what you think is most important.
 I would like you to take the responsibility to contact me at any time you have a need for my help.
 I cannot promise I will be able to schedule this immediately.
 I can promise I will make your request a top priority.
-If I take the responsibility for our quarterly dialogues and you take the responsibility for any ongoing issues, there is no reason that our coaching relationship should not be very productive."
+If I take the responsibility for our quarterly dialogues and you take the responsibility for any ongoing issues, there is no reason that our mentor relationship should not be very productive."

 A key to effective two-way coaching is mutual responsibility.
 The organizational survey in one of my "Fortune 100" clients pointed out an interesting dilemma.
 Direct reports criticized their executives for not providing help when it was needed.
 Executives said that direct reports never asked for help!
-If the direct reports take the responsibility to ask for coaching (when needed) and the executives take the responsibility to be responsive and helpful, there is a high probability that the entire process will work.
+If the direct reports take the responsibility to ask for a mentor (when needed) and the executives take the responsibility to be responsive and helpful, there is a high probability that the entire process will work.

 In summary, the Six-Question Process for feedback and coaching is a practical tool that can help executives become coaches.
-The six questions are merely meant as broad guidelines.
+The six important questions are merely meant as broad guidelines.
 In some cases a Five-Question or Seven-Question approach may be better suited to a particular situation.
 Executives should be flexible in tailoring this process to fit their unique situations.
 The key to success is for both executives and direct report to cover the most important topics on a regular basis and to be available to each other for special situations.
 From my experience few direct reports need or want more coaching than this.

 The CEO mentioned earlier (who went from "worst to first" as a coach) made an interesting observation.
 He said, "Before this process, I thought that I was giving my direct reports what they needed.
 Unfortunately, my direct reports could not tell the difference between coaching and a social conversation.
 They were not differentiating between important feedback and 'chit-chat'.
 If I said, 'You are doing a great job' they didn't know if I was serious or just 'being nice'.
 This 6 question process has given me a simple discipline to give them what they need (and give me what I need) in a way that respects my time and theirs."
 This is the end result of effective coaching!